resource-watch/slate/source/includes/api/_dataset.md

 This endpoint will allow you to get the list of the datasets available in the API, and it's a great place for new users to start exploring the RW API.
 By default, this endpoint will give you a paginated list of 10 datasets.
 In the sections below, we'll explore how you can customize this endpoint call to match your needs.

+For a detailed description of each field, check out the [Dataset reference](#dataset-reference) section.

+> Getting a list of datasets

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/dataset
 ```